zhang-fengdi/DEPAF/README.md

     </details>

-5. After training the model, perform predictions using the example below (install any required MATLAB toolboxes according to runtime prompts):
+6. After training the model, perform predictions using the example below (install any required MATLAB toolboxes according to runtime prompts):

-    **Note:** `dataPath` and `POIPath` must refer to either a `.mat` or `.tif` image file.
-If a `.mat` file is provided, it must contain a single matrix variable with dimensions formatted as “image height × image width × number of images” to ensure proper data loading and processing.

     ```matlab
     % Parameters: